 To delete a column, click on the drop-down button to the right side of the column name and click on Delete.

-If you are using a Google Sheet as your data source, note that some columns created in Glide may not be reflected in your Google Sheet.
+If you are using a Google Sheet as your data source, note that some columns created in Glide may not be reflected in your original data source.
 To understand more, read about Basic Columns & Computed columns below 👇

-To rename a column, click on the drop-down button to the right of the column header and click on Edit.
-You can edit the column's name from there or even edit other properties such as column type.
+To rename a column, click on the drop-down button to the right of the column header and click on Edit Or double-click on the column header to quickly open the dialog box.
+From there, you can edit Name and other properties such as Type.

-You can reorder columns by dragging the column header towards the right or left side.
+You can reorder columns by dragging the column header toward the right or left side.

 Find All Uses